Kirtlane History, Family Crest & Coats of Arms

 Early Notables of the Kirtlane family (pre 1700)

-More information is included under the topic Early Kirtlane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Kirtlane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kirtlane family to Ireland